bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 Peerswap?
 There you go.

-[Audience 2]: "There are guys, like, there are people that have opened channels to my node that instantly, I call it insta-nuke, where I try and make my channels balanced, and then immediately after I balance it, it goes all the way back to entirely outbound on my end.
+[Audience 2]: "There are people that have opened channels to my node that instantly, I call it insta-nuke, where I try and make my channels balanced, and then immediately after I balance it, it goes all the way back to entirely outbound on my end.
 It's Pay With Moon does it, and a couple of other of these big lightning payment processors instantly.
-I'll spend like 500 sats on two channels and then they'll just go back like that immediately, and I've suddenly only got half my liquidity...
+I'll spend like 500 sats on two channels and then they'll just go back like that immediately, and I've suddenly only got half my liquidity"

 Yeah, I wonder if we could get a mic on him.
 I just want to repeat what he said for the TV.
 He was saying that he gets a good lighting channel going, he balances it, and then appears like Muun instantly unbalances it for him every time.

-[Audience 2]: "But it's Pay With Moon, not the Muun wallet.
+[Audience 2]: "But it's Pay With Moon, not the Muun wallet."

 Oh, Pay With Moon.